How to Determine The Price For Your Business/Service:

 Thanks for reading.
 We wish you success in your business endeavors.

-Kim Cruickshanks from Santa Monica started Cooking Gift Set Co. over 5 years ago, a cookie gift business.
+Kim Cruickshanks (from Santa Monica) started Cooking Gift Set Co. about 6 years ago.

 I'm the Co-Founder and Creative Director of Cooking Gift Set Co., where we design and curate cooking kits that feed your culinary curiosity.
 From mastering Chinese soup dumplings to smoking meat on the grill, our kits teach classic techniques from all over the world.